-- 1. only admit clients clinically appropriate for ASAM level 2-WM into this program; - 2. review and update the treatment plan in collaboration with the client as needed or at a minimum of every 30 days; and - 3. ensure that level 2-WM services are offered in conjunction with intensive outpatient treatment services (ASAM level 2.1);
+- 1. only admit clients clinically appropriate for ASAM level II-D into this program; - 2. review and update the treatment plan in collaboration with the client as needed or at a minimum of every 30 days; and

-1. a physician is on-site at least 10 hours per week during operational hours and on-call 24 hours per day, seven days per week;

-- 2. there is a LMHP or UP on site 40 hours per week; - 3. each LMHP/UP caseload does not exceed 1:25 active clients; - 4. there is a licensed nurse on call 24 hours per day, seven days per week and on site no less than 40 hours a week; and - 5. there is a RN on-site as needed to perform nursing assessments.
+- 3. ensure that level II-D services are offered in conjunction with intensive outpatient treatment services (ASAM level II.1); - B. Staffing.
+The provider shall ensure that: - 1. a physician is on-site at least 10 hours per week during operational hours and on-call 24 hours per day, seven days per week; - 2. there is a LMHP or UP on site 40 hours per week; - 3. each LMHP/UP caseload does not exceed 1:25 active clients; - 4. there is a licensed nurse on call 24 hours per day, seven days per week and on site no less than 40 hours a week: and - 5. there is a RN on-site as needed to perform nursing assessments.